benmvp/slides/2017/nodevember/why-react.md

 - React 💕 fest

 NOTES:
+- Quick heads up
 - The goal of this talk is not to teach you React, so you can go off and build the next app that's gonna change the game
 - Even if I wanted to, not possible in an hour
 - Also not gonna be framework bashing; talking about how React is better than Angular or Vue
-- Although I am basically saying it's better than Backbone since switched
+- Although I am basically saying it's better than Backbone since we switched
 - Lastly, not gonna be a React love-fest
-- There's no perfect framework; there are trade-offs and I'll point them out
+- There's no perfect framework; there are trade-offs and I'll try to point them out
 - So hopefully if you're still investigating, you'll get a somewhat balanced opinion

 /////